Mission & Objectives

 - Graduates who are working in public or private organizations which encourage professional registration, will have made appropriate progress towards achieving that registration.

-- An ability to function effectively on a tema whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives.
+(ABET Designation 5) An ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives